Margo-Kim/bootCamp2023/README.txt

 Steps up to this point (Point B, 11:03 am):
-- Git diff : Through git diff, we checked the updated txt inside README.txt
+- Git diff : Through git diff, we checked the updated txt inside README.txt (show changes to the specific file since its last change)
-- Git log : checked our logging
+- Git log : checked our logging (Show the commit history (meassages and hashes) and dates/author with messages indicating the changes)
-- .gitignore : wrote down the files to be ignored (git add . is for all of the files)
+- .gitignore : wrote down the files to be ignored (git add . is for all of the files) Sometimes it is really nice to be able to 'git add /'. this means that files in the gitignore are ignored.